-As with every predictive endeavor the MSMC process entails an inevitable level of uncertainty.
-In modeling the outcomes of changes to management measures certain assumptions (e.g., changes in fishermen's behavior in response to restrictions, the catchability of fish remains in direct proportion to recruited biomass) must be made.
-Absent the time or means to verify such assumptions a level of uncertainty pervades the process.
+As with every predictive endeavor, the MSMC process entails an inevitable level of uncertainty.
+The MSMC utilizes the uncertainty in stock sizes and fishing mortality from the assessment in the projections.
+However, in modeling the outcomes of changes to management measures, certain assumptions (e.g., changes in fishermen's behavior in response to restrictions, the catchability of fish remains in direct proportion to recruited biomass) must be made.
+Absent the time or means to verify such assumptions, a level of uncertainty pervades the process.

-Recently, additional factors have provided new source of uncertainty.
-First the administrative procedures of NMFS and the Council have moved the report deadline back one month (from December to November).
+Recently, additional factors have provided new sources of uncertainty.
+First, the administrative procedures of NMFS and the Council have moved the report deadline back one month (from December to November).
 This schedule reduces the amount of current year landings and effort data available for analysis.

 Secondly, there has been a decline in the quantity and quality of data available.
-A scarcity of biological samples has made it difficult to identify the distribution of age classes in the catch.
+The reduction in biological samples increases the uncertainty in the assessment results.

 Third, management actions intended to reduce the landings of Gulf of Maine Cod had unforeseen consequences.
-During 1999 the daily landing limit was adjusted four times.
-Absent substantial information from observed trips the assessment and projections processes could not provide a single reliable estimate, but instead provided a range based on different assumptions of Cod discards from zero to 2,500 metric tons.
+During 1999, the daily landing limit was adjusted four times and substantial discarding occurred.
+Absent substantial information from observed trips, the 1999 MSMC based its assessment and projections processes were based on a range of different assumptions of Cod discards from zero to 2,500 metric tons.